axibase/atsd/api/data/series/group.md

 Since `extend` is performed prior to truncation, `truncate` setting has no effect on extended results.

 ### Interpolation

-Interpolation fills the gaps in raw series.
-Its behavior depends on if the `period` parameter is provided to the group processor.
+Interpolation fills the gaps in the raw series.
+Its behavior depends on the `period` parameter specified in the group processor.

 #### `period` parameter is not specified.

 The `interpolate` function is applied to two consecutive samples of the same series to calculate an interim value for a known timestamp.

 Query: